Protecting The Rights Of People Who Do The Right Thing

 - Receive up to $15,000 in Actual Damages

 Before You Report A Whistleblower Or Qui Tam Lawsuit

 If you are considering reporting your employer under the qui tam or whistleblower laws, it is important to understand the process.
 In order to be eligible to receive compensation or a percentage of the recovery, you must be represented by legal counsel prior to filing the report.

 If you have reported harassment, discrimination or a violation of wage and hour laws to your HR department or have hired an attorney and are facing retaliation, your employer may be violating the law.
 You have the right to stand up for yourself at work, and you have the responsibility to other employees to stop the illegal policies.

 Call A Lawyer Who Really Will Make A Difference

 Let us guide you through the next steps.
-Hopkins Law Firm, LLC, in Pawleys Island, South Carolina, has extensive experience representing clients in qui tam, whistleblower cases and employment law issues.
-Call us at 843-894-2377 or send an email requesting a time to meet with one of our lawyers as soon as possible.
+The Hopkins Law Firm of Charleston, Georgetown, Pawleys Island, and Myrtle Beach, South Carolina whistleblower and qui tam attorney has extensive experience representing clients in qui tam, whistleblower cases, and employment law issues.
+Call us at 843-314-4202 or send an email requesting a time to meet with our lawyer as soon as possible.